steipete/steipete.com/_posts/2020-06-10-calling-super-at-runtime.md

 b objc_msgSendSuper2
 ```

 This is *beautiful*, since it’s very simple, and it doesn’t touch any of our calling registers — with the exception of the one that needs to be changed.
-This doesn’t work in my case though — the goal was to create a `super` class in an existing class hierarchy, not via creating a new proxy where we have exact control of the memory layout.
+This doesn’t work in my case though — the goal was to create a `super` call in an existing class hierarchy, not via creating a new proxy where we have exact control of the memory layout.

 ## Trampolines Explained